 *Canva is a tool I use daily to create pins and images for my blogs, it does have a free version although I have now upgraded to the pro version as my blogging business has grown.

-I’ve spent years learning different ways of earning online, blogging using WordPress is my absolute favourite, it’s enabled me to create a second income.
+I’ve spent years learning different ways of earning online and blogging using WordPress is my absolute favourite, it’s helped me to create a second income.

-Learning never stops with blogging, there will always be something new to absorb whether it be a new plugin, an update, rules and regulations etc.
+Learning never stops with blogging, there will always be something new to absorb whether it be a new plugin, an update, *which policies to use, rules and regulations etc.

 When first thinking of starting a blog it can be difficult to know where to start.
 If you’d like to know the answers and have some guidance, rather than trying to find out all the information yourself, you may wish to *purchase a course to help speed up the process to get you on your way.